barolab/foobar-infra/docs/challenge.md

 a different certificate, which is not intended for now.

 Then using Flux & Kustomize, we're only a couple of files away from deploying this to GKE:

 - [eu-west9](../kubernetes/production/eu-west9/foobar/kustomization.yaml)
 - [us-east1](../kubernetes/production/us-east1/foobar/kustomization.yaml)

 **Improvements**

-- [x] A better release process for the Docker Image, based on Github releases rather than push to any branch ([PR#7](https://github.com/barolab/foobar-infra/pull/7))
+- [x] A better release process for the Docker Image, based on GitHub releases rather than push to any branch ([PR#7](https://github.com/barolab/foobar-infra/pull/7))
 - [ ] Something to automate the Kubernetes Docker config deployment (SealedSecrets / External Secrets, Kyverno, etc...)
-- [ ] Docker image should *NOT* run as root (and Kubernetes Security Context should be set accordingly)
+- [ ] Docker image should _NOT_ run as root (and Kubernetes Security Context should be set accordingly)
 - [ ] Use a `StatefulSet` and change the InitContainer to get the certificate from a backend service (like Vault)

 ## Step 4 - Ingress Controller